gwos/groundwork-docker-container/README.md

     - Using PostgreSQL as the embedded database
     - Support of a remote (separate) database server
     - Operating system support

-- SECTION 2 - FIXED ISSUES SINCE RELEASE 7.0.1
-- SECTION 3 - KNOWN ISSUES AND LIMITATIONS
+- KNOWN ISSUES AND LIMITATIONS
-  - Upgrade Issues
   - Limitations and Work-Arounds
   - Compatibility Issues
-- SECTION 4 - ANNOUNCEMENTS AS OF VERSION 7.0.2
+- ANNOUNCEMENTS AS OF VERSION 7.0.2
   - Supported Versions of GroundWork
   - Linux Supported Versions
   - Supported Architectures
   - Browser Compatibility
-- SECTION 5 - ADDITIONAL INFORMATION
+- ADDITIONAL INFORMATION

 # Summary of new features in GroundWork Monitor 7.0.2

 GroundWork Monitor 7.0.2 is a maintenance release that includes a large number of bugfixes and several significant usability and performance improvements.
-It is recommended to upgrade to GWME 7.0.2 release to take advantage of these improvements that are described in more details in the following section.&nbsp;
+It is recommended to upgrade to GWME 7.0.2 release to take advantage of these improvements that are described in more details in the following section.

 ## Event Console